Design-ACE/ArtCrafter-ACE/README.md

 - 👋 Hi, I’m Daniel Allison Tamunomieibi
-- I’m a UI/UX Designer
-- A Fronend Web Developer
+- A UI/UX Developer and a versatile problem solver.
-- An Illustrator
-- An Artist
-- I'm a versatile problem solver, blending graphics design, UI/UX design, Frontend web development, and art to provide solutions.
 I'm very creative and I deliver accurately
 - How to reach me: 07018984058, danielallison1917@gmail.com
 - I'm excited to work with you.